Indonesian Chicken Satay (Sate Ayam): Tasty Every Time

 And the secret of delicious Indonesian chicken satay lies in the freshness of the meat and the satay sauce.

-Because, as you and I know, chicken can smell.
-And unfresh poultry meat is even more no-no. So, if you want to make your own satay, get a fresh chicken.ย
+As you and I know, chickens can smell.
+Unfresh poultry meat is even worse.
+So, get a fresh chicken if you want to make your Satay.

 The most recommended one is boneless chicken thighs.
 Because they have more fats that make the Satay moist and not dry when it is cooked

-So, to avoid my satay getting dry when cooking, I have to marinate it with a few spices and oil.
-And, of course, I also have to watch the griddle pan very closely when I cook.
-Because I have to make sure the chicken meat cooks correctly to be succulent and not dry.ย
+So, to prevent the Satay from drying out while cooking, I have to marinate it with a few spices and oil.
+Of course, I also have to watch the griddle pan very closely when I cook.
+I have to make sure the chicken cooks properly so it’s succulent, not dry.

 Hence, plain white rice is the most common companion for this chicken satay.
-Another choice is having your Sate Ayam with lontong, a hard-boiled rice cake.
+Another option is to have your Sate Ayam with lontong, a hard-boiled rice cake.

-You can check out this post on how to make your own lontong
+You can check out this post on how to make your lontong

 As for the side, this satay is often served with a simple pickled cucumber, carrot, chili, and shallot.
 To make this pickle, you cube those three veggies and add a few tablespoons of white vinegar (I use lemon), a teaspoon of sugar, and salt to taste.
 Prepare the pickle a few hours before serving so the flavor will develop better.
 But if you want something similar with a more elaborate flavor, you can try my cucumber and tomato salad.

-Should you need more ideas for Indonesian recipes for your next dinner, try this ayam kecap manis (chicken sweet soy sauce), macaroni Schotel recipe, mie Goreng, and ayam goreng bumbu (Indonesian spicy fried chicken).
+Should you need more ideas for Indonesian recipes for your next dinner, try this ayam kecap manis (sweet soy sauce chicken)macaroni Schotelmie Goreng, and ayam goreng bumbu (spicy fried chicken).

 Thank you for checking this recipe.
 I hope you are now thinking of making the chicken satay.
-When you do, it would be awesome if you could share what you think about it in the comments below.
+When you do, it would be awesome if you could share your thoughts in the comments below.

 Thank you and all the best.